 I knew I was supposed to find rest in the words people spoke and the images they shared.
 ‘Naomi is in a better place.’
 As her mama, away from me was not a better place.
 ‘She no longer feels pain.’
 I wanted to scoop her up and soothe her when she toppled over and hit her head.
 ‘Her great-grandma is rocking her.’
 I should have been the one rocking Naomi.
 ‘You will see her again, and you get to spend all of eternity with her.’
 I wanted to see her now, sitting up, rolling over, taking her first steps and saying her first words.

-Noel born still at 22 weeks following premature labor due to pre-term premature rupture of membranes
+Noel James, born still at 22 weeks when a premature rupture of membranes caused pre-term labour

 I take part in creative projects that were difficult at first, because they brought the grief to the surface once again, but have also acted as a catalyst for healing.
 It is another way for me to honour him, and to process the loss.